Providers

 json5

-To keep this provider dynamic without manually listing every model, add a provider wildcard to the visible model catalog:
+To keep the provider dynamic without listing every model, add a wildcard to the visible model catalog:

 json5